immerfroehlich/audio-juicer/README.md

 TODO / Backlog
 ------------------------
+- [ ] Bug: ConfigurationServiceTest overwrites the users config file.
+Why?
+I stubbed the file opening with Mockito.
 - [ ] Use the drive selection for ripping and musicbrainz retrieval currently it is not used.
 - [ ] Bug: Progress bar doesn't disappear after work is finished.
 No finish dialog.
 [Reproduction try to load a CD from musicbrainz, that is not listed there]
 - [x] Add support for Multi-CD releases.
 Ask the user to select the right CD.